 What is striking, however, is that the collusive behavior appears complete at local levels within these restricted samples: only the $\hat{\beta}2$ estimates are negative and significant.
-The positive $\hat{\beta}1$ at the city and county level are admittedly at odds with the theory, but the coefficient are not statistically significant.
-Moreover, the magnitude of the $\hat{\beta}1$ (0.037) is less than half that of $\hat{\beta}2$ (0.077) at the county level.
-The county-level estimate in column (vi) implies a within-industry elasticity σ that compares well with that in the full sample (5.0 vs. 4.8), but the betweenindustry elasticity is somewhat higher than in the full sample (3.9 vs. 3.1).
+The positive $\hat{\beta}1$ at the city level is admittedly at odds with the theory, but the coefficient is not statistically significant.
+The county-level estimate in column (9) implies a within-industry elasticity σ that compares well with that in the full sample (5.0 vs. 4.8), but the between-industry elasticity is somewhat higher than in the full sample (6.6 vs. 2.9).